-First year graduate students are given first priority for TA positions.
+First year graduate students are given first priority for TA positions, however we strongly recommend that first year Physics students NOT teach in their first term at Stanford.
 Next (from highest to lowest priority) are other Physics graduate students and Applied Physics graduates.
 On rare occasions we assign TA positions to qualified applicants from outside the Physics/Applied Physics departments.